 Plastic chain makes a great complement to plastic post stanchions, but that’s not all it’s good for.
 You can really use it for creating a visual barrier between any two objects that the chain can safely link to.
 Keep in mind that it’s not load bearing, and shouldn’t be used to support or hold up heavy objects.

-Available in many bright colors, plastic chain makes for a striking visual barrier.
+Available in PVC, colored, black & white, with many bright colors, plastic chains makes for a striking visual barrier.
 There are several different sizes, and they are often measured in terms of link length, width, and the thickness of the plastic used in the link itself.
 The first two dimensions are usually inch-based, while the last is often seen measured in millimeters.
 So when you see “6mm, 1.5 inch” chain, it means that the diameter of the plastic used is six millimeters, while each link is 1.5 inches long.
 Typically, the ratio of length to width is 2:1, with each link being twice as long as it is wide.
 For the smallest available link (1 inch), however, the width is slightly more than half the length.
-Plastic chain is typically available in 50 feet bags, or 500 foot cartons.
+A white plastic chain and many other colored plastic chains are typically available in 50 feet bags, or 500 foot cartons.

 SPECIALTY PLASTIC CHAIN